-As shown above, we completed our \$600 million share repurchase program.
-In July 2022, our Board of Directors authorized a new share repurchase program of up to \$250 million through December 2023.
+Our share repurchase program authorized repurchases up to \$250 million through December 2023.
+On August 29, 2022, our Board of Directors increased the authorization amount to \$450 million.
 The program allows for repurchases to be made in the open market or in private transactions, including structured or accelerated transactions, subject to applicable legal requirements and market conditions.